caplogic/Mappedbus/README.md

 The byte array based example is run in the same way.

-Another example app simulates a token passed around between a number of nodes.
+Another example simulates a token passed around between a number of nodes.
 Each node will send a message, Token, which contains two fields: to and from.
 When a node receives a token it will check whether it's the receiver and if so it will send a new token message with the "to" field set to it's id + 1 mod "number of nodes".
 ```
 > java -cp mappedbus.jar se.caplogic.mappedbus.sample.token.Token 0 3
 Read: Token [from=0, to=1]